vishalsingh2972/React-JS/Namaste React/E10-JDH, VBH/Assignments/E10 Answers.md

 };
 ```
 The content key helps Tailwind CSS identify which files to process and extract utility classes from.
 It is particularly useful when working with frameworks like React or Vue.

+The content property in your tailwind.config.js file essentially tells Tailwind CSS where to look for the classes you're using in your project, basically like in the above example telling tailwind that we will be using tailwind in all the files ending with .html and .js.

 ### 2. theme Key: